 “Here again, you take half of the Social Security benefits plus all other income to determine whether Social Security benefits are taxable.
 RMDs will be included and drive that up,” says Levenhagen.

-You can’t avoid required minimum distributions, but you can avoid being surprised at tax time.
+You can’t avoid required minimum distributions, but you can avoid being ambushed at tax time.

 3 of 7

 You may not even qualify for Social Security

 4 of 7

 Most people assume Social Security is available to seniors throughout the U.S., but not every type of work will count toward earning Social Security benefits.
 Many federal employees, certain railroad workers, and employees of some state and local governments are not covered by Social Security.

 “Some of my clients have participated in retirement programs offered by employers that don’t pay into Social Security,” says Charles Millington, president at Millington Financial Advisors in Naperville, Illinois.
 “If your employer does not participate in Social Security, then you should be covered under the retirement program offered by your employer.”